vuxcode/pr1-project-MG-100/README.md

 arrays to buttons and show the buttons dynamically and the questions as well.
 2. 2025/03/26 removed some of the code to test more things one step at a time and trying to make it less confusing for myself.
 3. ^ Just realized I didn't update this part enough but I used the time-report mostly.
 4. 2025-05-19 I finished my presentation today, I felt a bit nervous at first but then I got into it and it felt good.
+5. I have taken a look through everything again and I feel happy with my final version.
+Of course there are things that could be a lot better but I'm still positive about all the things I have learned on this course and for me it was a nice challenge & experience.
+I am not sure if I will make any further changes to my current code now.
+I will work on some smaller programs on the side, so only if I can get something to work before the 9th of June I will update it.

 > Before the final submission date you should include a "PROJECT SUMMARY" in this section here.